 Sermon preached by the Rev’d Fr.
-Donald L. Turner, Vicar, St. Peter’s-at-the-Light Episcopal Church, Barnegat Light, New Jersey, February 17, 2019 (The Sixth Sunday After the Epiphany - Year C).
+Donald L. Turner, Vicar, St. Peter’s-at-the-Light Episcopal Church, Barnegat Light, New Jersey, January 12, 2020 (Epiphany 1 [The Baptism of Our Lord] - Year A).

 In the Name of the Father, and of the Son, and of the Holy Spirit.